Download Report

 Will a moving baseline impact my targets?

-Targets set using the sectoral decarbonization approach should, however, be revised after rebaselining because the base-year intensity measure will likely change.
+For targets set using the Sectoral Decarbonization Approach (SDA), such as cement or the commodity pathways of FLAG, should, however, be revised after rebaselining because the base-year intensity measure will likely change.
+Targets should be revised after rebaselining, as the base-year intensity measure will likely change.

 Recommendations